rahmansaleh7/MyPortfolio/_tabs/about.md

     <p>   🎓  I graduated with a bachelor's degree in Informatics Engineering at <a href="https://new.unla.ac.id/">Langlangbuana University</a>.</p>

     <p>   📚  I really want to be able to create software or systems that can be useful and make your work easier</p>

+    <p>   🔧  Now I only focus on developing Open Source ERP applications based on Python, in this case I use Odoo for implementation in various companies, such as accounting modules, human resources, purchasing, sales, logistics, manufacturing, academics and others.</p>

+    <p>  🔎   Some of the implementations that I do are clients of the office where I currently work (vitraining.com).</p>

 </div>